ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-03-29-trillion-rows.md

 ## Upgrading to the `copy` statement

-For loading in larger amounts of data, Postgres has the `copy` statement allowing us to insert rows from a CSV file or from a binary file.[^copy-binary-note] `copy` is faster than multi-row inserts as `copy` as Postgres reads data straight from the file and optimizes parsing, planning, and WAL usage knowing there is a lot of data to load.
+For loading in larger amounts of data, Postgres has the `copy` statement allowing us to insert rows from a CSV file or from a binary file.[^copy-binary-note] `copy` is faster than multi-row inserts as Postgres reads data straight from the file and optimizes parsing, planning, and WAL usage knowing there is a lot of data to load.

 [^copy-binary-note]: Binary is _usually_ a more compact representation for floats and timestamps than plaintext so I was hoping to also benchmark `copy` with the binary format thinking it might be much faster.
-Unfortunately the [format Postgres expects](https://www.postgresql.org/docs/current/sql-copy.html) seems non-trivial and I couldn't easily find a library that would give me the binary I needed.
+Unfortunately the [format Postgres expects](https://www.postgresql.org/docs/current/sql-copy.html) seems non-trivial and I couldn't easily find a library that would give me the binary format I needed.
 And [Nick Babcock](https://nickb.dev/blog/disecting-the-postgres-bulk-insert-and-binary-format/) actually found that binary is no faster than csv, so it didn't seem worth trying.
 For reference, 31 days of ERA5 data takes up 7.8 GiB in NetCDF form and 71 GiB in CSV form.

 Once you have a CSV file it's as simple as